omeka/plugin-CsvImport/README.md

 files, and/or tags.
 Each row in the file represents metadata for a single item.
 This plugin is useful for exporting data from one database and importing that data into an Omeka site.

-This plugin is a fork of the original [Csv Import] plugin that allows:

-* use of tabulation as a separator,
-* import of metadata of files,
-* import of files one by one to avoid to overload the server.

 The similar tool [Xml Import] can be useful too, depending on your types of data.